instructlab/community/docs/SKILLS_GUIDE.md

 # Skills Guide
 ## What is a "Skill"?

-### Core Skills

-Core skills are foundational skills like math, reasoning, and coding.

-> [!NOTE]
-> Unlike **knowledge** and **compositional skills**, core skills
-> are not contributable to the tree.
-So when you see reference to contributing
-> "skills" to the taxonomy from this point forward, it is **compositional
-> skills** that are being referenced.
->
+There are various types of skills that you can contribute to the taxonomy.
 ### Compositional Skills

 Skills are performative.
-When you create a skill for the model, you're teaching it how to do something: "write me a song," "talk like a pirate," or "summarize an email."
+When you create a skill for the model, you're teaching it how to do something: "write me a song," "rearrange words in a sentance" or "summarize an email."

 There are two types of compositional skills:
 #### Freeform Compositional Skills

 Freeform compositional skills are performative and do **not** require additional context.
 An example of a freeform skill is teaching the model words that rhyme.
 You could provide examples of "words that rhyme with 'tool'".
 By providing those examples, you're essentially tickling the latent knowledge of the LLM.
 In our example, you're enabling the LLM to be able to identify words that rhyme in its latent knowledge.